How to Use Fail2ban to Secure Your Linux Server

 Whitelist IP Address

 Of course, you will want to whitelist certain IP addresses.
 To configure such IP addresses open /etc/fail2ban/jail.local with your favorite text editor and uncomment the following line:

 ignoreip = 127.0.0.1/8 ::1

 Then, you can put the IP addresses that you want to be ignored.
-IP addresses should be separated with space or comma.
+IP addresses should be separated from space or comma.

-- destemail – mail address, where you will receive the notificatoin.
+- destemail – mail address, where you will receive the notification.

 - Sendername – the sender that you will see when receiving the message.